lkrms/lime-machine/targets/README.md

 If, in addition to the above, `TARGET_UNMOUNT` is also `1`, lime-machine will unmount the target after completing each backup / thinning operation.

+To deactivate a target, rename it to `target_name.inactive`.